synctera/client-libraries-go/docs/Interest.md

 NewInterestWithDefaults instantiates a new Interest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAccrualPayoutSchedule

+`func (o *Interest) GetAccrualPayoutSchedule() AccrualPayoutSchedule`

+GetAccrualPayoutSchedule returns the AccrualPayoutSchedule field if non-nil, zero value otherwise.

+### GetAccrualPayoutScheduleOk

+`func (o *Interest) GetAccrualPayoutScheduleOk() (*AccrualPayoutSchedule, bool)`

+GetAccrualPayoutScheduleOk returns a tuple with the AccrualPayoutSchedule field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAccrualPayoutSchedule

+`func (o *Interest) SetAccrualPayoutSchedule(v AccrualPayoutSchedule)`

+SetAccrualPayoutSchedule sets AccrualPayoutSchedule field to given value.

+### GetCalculationMethod

+`func (o *Interest) GetCalculationMethod() CalculationMethod`

+GetCalculationMethod returns the CalculationMethod field if non-nil, zero value otherwise.

+### GetCalculationMethodOk

+`func (o *Interest) GetCalculationMethodOk() (*CalculationMethod, bool)`

+GetCalculationMethodOk returns a tuple with the CalculationMethod field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCalculationMethod

+`func (o *Interest) SetCalculationMethod(v CalculationMethod)`

+SetCalculationMethod sets CalculationMethod field to given value.

+### GetDescription

+`func (o *Interest) GetDescription() string`

+GetDescription returns the Description field if non-nil, zero value otherwise.

+### GetDescriptionOk

+`func (o *Interest) GetDescriptionOk() (*string, bool)`

+GetDescriptionOk returns a tuple with the Description field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDescription

+`func (o *Interest) SetDescription(v string)`

+SetDescription sets Description field to given value.

+### HasDescription

+`func (o *Interest) HasDescription() bool`

+HasDescription returns a boolean if a field has been set.

 ### GetId